ryanstraits/ryanstraits.github.io/part-1-a-grown-up-body.md

 <!-- break -->

 Though you're always going to have the contrarians who all too happily exclaim "I'm in my thirties and I feel great!"
-Compared to your pre-thirties self, however, you objectively feel like crap.
+Compared to your pre-thirties self, however, you objectively feel worse.
 You just don't know it because, well, that's the fun thing about aging: it _slowly_ sneaks up on you.

 Every year your body is going to suck just a little bit more than the year before.
 It's kind of a verifiable fact.